idaudk/flutter-clean-arch/README.md

-# goto_app (Clean Architecture implementation)
+# Clean Architecture implementation

-goto_app is a meticulously crafted Flutter project serving as a reference for implementing Clean Architecture in your future Flutter endeavors.
+A meticulously crafted Flutter project serving as a reference for implementing Clean Architecture in your future Flutter endeavors.
 Whether you're a seasoned developer or just starting out, this project provides valuable insights into:

 * Structuring your codebase
 * Managing state